-While tents require large, flat areas and adequate soil for holding stakes, hammock camping can be done just about anywhere there are two trees.
-Lighter weight and more pack space is an additional advantage, one that allows you to pack a host of fun camping accouterments.
-For fast and light trips in the impending summer heat, the hardest decision you have to make is deciding which hammock is right for you.
+While tents generally require large dry and flat areas to set up, hammock camping can be done just about anywhere you can find two trees.
+Generally lighter in weight and easier to set up, hammocks have the added advantage of keeping you suspended off the hard ground.
+For fast and light trips into the backcountry, the most difficult decision you may have to make is deciding which hammock is right for you.
 To help, here are the best camping hammocks available.

 Things to consider

-The hammock you buy will determine how well (or poorly) you’ll sleep during your time in the outdoors.
-Most importantly, you need to decide the primary purpose of your hammock.
-Will you be taking primarily overnight trips in good weather or embarking on weeklong expeditions through the backcountry where the weather’s unpredictable?
-Hammocks come in many shapes and sizes, so rest assured that time spent researching which hammock is right for you is time well spent.
+The hammock you buy determines how well (or poorly) you’ll sleep during your time in the outdoors.
+Most importantly, you need to decide on the primary purpose of your hammock.
+Will you be taking primarily overnight trips in good weather or embarking on weeklong expeditions through the backcountry where the weather is unpredictable?
+Hammocks come in many shapes and sizes, so rest assured that time spent researching which hammock best suits your needs is time well spent.

 Types of hammocks

 There are three main types of hammocks — parachute nylon hammocks, ultralight hammocks, and expedition hammocks.
-Parachute nylon hammocks are ideal for everyday camping trips due to the durability of the material and comfortability provided by their slight stretch.
-These types of hammocks are available in both single and double models, depending on whether you want to sleep alone or with your loved one.
+Parachute nylon hammocks are ideal for everyday camping trips due to the durability of the material and the level of comfort provided by their slight stretch.
+These types of hammocks are available in both single and double models, depending on whether you want to sleep alone or with a companion.

 Ultralight hammocks are exactly as the name implies — the lightest options on the market.
-They are designed to be compact and taken on expeditions where speed is of the essence.
+They are designed to be compact and taken on excursions where speed is of the essence.
 The thinner fabric found on these types of hammocks often result in less support, which can lead to a slight sacrifice in comfort.

 Size and weight

 Hammocks come in different shapes and sizes, which are suited for a wide range of people.
 Selecting the proper width and length of your hammock can make or break a good night’s sleep.
-Generally, the wider and longer the hammock, the more comfortable it will be but the bigger the size of the hammock, the more it’s going to weigh.
+Generally, the wider and longer the hammock, the more comfortable it will be, but the larger the size of the hammock, the more it’s going to weigh too.

 If you’re opting to leave your tent behind, your hammock must serve as both your shelter from the elements and a comfortable place to lay your head.
 Even in summer, nights can be cold, especially during inclement weather or unexpected conditions.
 The insulation you choose will play a significant role in how comfortable you are when temperatures drop.
-Your options include adding a foam or air pad to your set up, purchasing a double-layered hammock, or utilizing an underquilt.
+Your options include adding a foam or inflatable sleeping pad to your set up, purchasing a double-layered hammock, or utilizing an underquilt.
 These items can work in conjunction with a sleeping bag to keep you cozy even when the weather takes a turn for the worse.

 If you already own a sleeping pad, you can try to situate it in your hammock to use on a cold night or for added comfort.
-The downside to this is most pads tend to move out from beneath you due to the hammock’s nesting shape as opposed to the flat ground they were designed for.
+The downside to this is most pads tend to move out from under you due to the hammock’s nesting shape as opposed to the flat ground they were designed for.
 We recommend experimenting at home before heading out on your expedition and if you find your pad isn’t up to snuff, you may consider purchasing one that is specifically built for use with hammocks.
 Gear manufacturer Klymit offers some good options.

 Double-layered hammocks have the advantage of an added compartment utilized for holding your sleeping pad in place.
-There are definite benefits to these types of hammocks, especially for campers who insist on bringing a pad.
-They add weight, however, so you need to determine if the quality of comfort is worth the weight sacrifice.
+There are definite benefits to these models, especially for campers who insist on bringing a sleeping pad.
+They add weight, however, so you need to determine if the quality of comfort is worth the additional ounces.

 Finally, underquilts can be hung beneath your hammock, serving as a protective layer from the elements without necessitating the addition of a pad.
-They can run on the expensive side but if you spend multiple nights in your hammock in a row, it may be a piece of gear that is worth the investment.
+They can run on the expensive side, but if you spend multiple nights in your hammock in a row, it may be a piece of gear that is worth the investment.

 There are two primary hammock accessories that are recommended for anything beyond an overnight expedition.
-An integrated mosquito net is essential in buggy conditions, especially beaches, lowlands, and areas near the water.
+An integrated mosquito net is essential in buggy locations, such as beaches, lowlands, and campsites near water.
 These are usually lightweight and inexpensive, so it’s better to bring one along rather than be without.
 After all, a night of getting eaten alive by mosquitos tends to ruin even the best camping trip.

 Bottom line: Straps make for easier setup but whoopie slings are more adjustable under tension.